 - Be cautious about trading at market open or close.
 Markets can be unpredictable early and late in the day, and you may find yourself buying high or selling low.
 Also, consider when the markets for the underlying securities in the ETFs are open, especially if you're trading international stock and bond ETFs.

-- Get professional help with big orders.
-If you ever need to trade a substantial number of shares of ETFs (such as tens of thousands of shares), call us and we will connect you with specially trained traders.
-They may be able to have new shares created for you, which means you could enjoy better pricing.
+- Consider reaching out to a professional for trading assistance, especially on large orders.
+For example, if you ever need to trade a substantial number of shares of ETFs (such as tens of thousands of shares), call us and we may be able to assist you with our specially trained traders.

-Like most investments, ETFs are not FDIC-insured.
-If the index that your ETF tracks experiences a downturn and you decide to sell, you will likely lose money.
+If the index that your ETF tracks experiences a downturn and you decide to sell, you will likely lose money on your investment.
 Not all ETFs carry the same risks; some ETFs, including inverse, leveraged, and futures-linked ETFs, carry additional risks and are not appropriate for all investors.

 - If you're looking for commission-free ETFs, consider listed Schwab ETFs.
 Each of these Schwab-created ETFs provides exposure to an asset category, and offers low expense ratios and US$0 online trade commissions through a Schwab account.1 Learn more about Schwab ETFs.